-Hand and Finger Strength
+Hand and finger strength

 Building strong hands and fingers is an important stage of a child’s development.
 This comes before learning to write.

-In Reception class children will:
+In Reception class, children will:

 • Use paintbrushes, chalk, crayons, felt pens and pencils to make controlled marks.